gnzlbg/static_vector/README.md

 > `inline_vector` is a dynamically-resizable contiguous random-access sequence
 > container with O(1) insert/erase at the end, and O(N) insert/erase otherwise.
-> Its elements are stored within the container ojbect itself.
+> Its elements are stored within the container object itself.

 A prototype implementation of this proposal is provided here for standardization
 purposes: [`http://github.com/gnzlbg/inline_vector`][inline_vector].